 "The flapping of a single butterfly's wing today produces a tiny change in the state of the atmosphere.
 Over a period of time, what the atmosphere actually does diverges from what it would have done.
-So, in a month's time, a tornado that would have devastated the Indonesian coast doesn't happen.
-Or maybe one that wasn't going to happen, does."

-Edward Lorenz, meteorologist 1963

-The smallest change in the initial conditions of a system can drastically change its long-term behavior.
-This phenomenon, common to chaos theory, is known as "sensitive dependence on initial conditions."
+So, in a months time, a tornado that would have devastated the Indonesian coast doesn't happen.
+Or maybe one that wasn't going to happen, does." -Edward Lorenz, meteorologist 1963 chaos theory, is known as "sensitive dependence on initial conditions."
 A tiny amount of difference in a measurement might be considered experimental noise, background static, or a minor inaccuracy.
 Such easily dismissed changes can grow exponentially and compound in unexpected ways to create equally unexpected results far greater than anyone might imagine.